stonepros/stone/doc/install/get-packages.rst

 	sudo rpm --import 'https://download.ceph.com/keys/release.asc'

-Ceph Release Packages
+Stone Release Packages
 ---------------------

 Release repositories use the ``release.asc`` key to verify packages.
-To install Ceph packages with the Advanced Package Tool (APT) or Yellowdog Updater, Modified (YUM), you must add Ceph repositories.
+To install Stone packages with the Advanced Package Tool (APT) or Yellowdog Updater, Modified (YUM), you must add Stone repositories.

 You may find releases for Debian/Ubuntu (installed with APT) at::